UTexas

 Explore the history of telegraphy, radio, and television as cultural forms, communications technologies, and social, political and economic institutions.
 Three lecture hours and one two-and-one-half-hour film screening a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Consent of instructor and consent of the graduate advisor.

 Study of film and video production aesthetics and techniques.
 Production costs borne by the student.
-Four lecture hours and four studio hours a week for two semesters, with additional studio hours to be arranged.
-Prerequisite: For 881KA, graduate standing and consent of instructor and the graduate adviser; for 881KB, Radio-Television-Film 881KA.
+For 881K, Four lecture hours and four studio hours a week for two semesters, with additional studio hours to be arranged.
+For 681K, Three lecture hours and three studio hours a week for two semesters, with additional studio hours to be arranged.
+Prerequisite: For 881KA, graduate standing and consent of instructor and the graduate advisor; for 881KB Radio-Television-Film 881KA or 681KA.
+For 681KA, graduate standing and consent of instructor and the graduate advisor; for 681KB Radio-Television-Film 881KA or 681KA.

 RTF 384I.
 Internship in Media Industries.